CamilleA3/Food-Safety-Data-Analysis/README.md

 <!--Figure 1_Sum of Illnesses by Month--><img src="https://user-images.githubusercontent.com/99365065/189703428-ed73e01d-aaff-42b4-92c0-d498c4a44c03.png" width="75%" height="75%" />

-&nbsp; April displays the highest average sum of illnesses with May and June in close proximity of incidence.
+<text align="right" April displays the highest average sum of illnesses with May and June in close proximity of incidence.
 The warmer months with excess heat will be a contributary factor in the onset of foodborne illnesses due to the faster spoilage of foods.
 These months are consistent with grilling, picnics, and barbeques where it is a common practice for foods to be out for extended periods of time.
 The type of food can also be an indicator for the season where the onset is more common
-November and December also displays a peak in illnesses which can be expected considering people are cooking more for the holiday season.
+November and December also displays a peak in illnesses which can be expected considering people are cooking more for the holiday season.>

 <!--Figure 2_Line graph of illnesses over time_1998_2015--><img src="https://user-images.githubusercontent.com/99365065/189704430-fb83ab93-9b64-4c74-850b-f2021dc25d13.png" width="75%" height="75%" />